iamdefender/sorokin/README.md

 ### The Persistent Morgue

+The README is the unofficial change log of an organism that refuses to stay dead.
+But the real persistence happens in SQLite:

 All autopsies are saved to `sorokin.sqlite`:
 - **autopsy table**: Full reports of each dissection
 - **word_memory table**: Cached word mutations for faster subsequent operations